2019 Training Program

-Starting June 29, the training program will meet every Saturday morning at 7:00 am at Columbus House Brewery, positioned just off the Hero Half Marathon course in downtown Fayetteville.
-Jason Corral and Derek Lee will be your head coaches along with members of The Spark Foundation, the Hero Half Race Committee, and Columbus House Brewery Running Club rounding out your support network.
+Starting June 29, the training program meets every Saturday morning at 7:00 am at Columbus House Brewery, positioned just off the Hero Half Marathon course in downtown Fayetteville.
+Jason Corral and Derek Lee serve as head coaches along with members of The Spark Foundation, the Hero Half Race Committee, and Columbus House Brewery Running Club rounding out your support network.
 Each training session includes a group run, coaching, and access to Rise PT staff.

 Registrants will receive:

 - Entry in the 2019 Hero Half Marathon (includes Long Sleeve Tech Tee!)

 - Printed Hero Half Marathon Training Program calendar with exact training dates and mileage

 - Weekly access to Rise Physical Therapy staff for all questions/concerns about proper form and injury prevention

 - One in-clinic assessment at Rise Physical Therapy

 - Entry in at least one community race within the 15-week training period.
 The first 2019 partner race is the St. Jude Fayetteville 10K on August 24.